fferlito/fferlito.github.io/_projects/15_project.markdown

     </div>
 </div>
 <div class="caption">
     Example of style transfer for different values of  α and β, taken from the  <a href="https://arxiv.org/pdf/1508.06576.pdf" target="blank">original paper</a>.
 In the left, the ratio α/β is the smallest: the generated image contains mostly the pattern of the style.
-As we go to the right, the ratio become smaller, and the pattern of the content image appears more clear.
+As we go to the right, the ratio become bigger, and the pattern of the content image appears more clear.
 </div>

 Changing the parametrization of the optimization problem can change drastically the results of the neural network, despite the other components (i.e. loss function) remains the same.